 But don’t stop there – promote and distribute via email and social

-High-quality, relevant content is the crux of any successful marketing strategy in 2018, but it still isn’t enough to elevate your brand and produce tangible ROI.
+High-quality, relevant content is the crux of any successful content marketing strategy, but it still isn’t enough to elevate your brand and produce tangible ROI.
 You need strong promotion and distribution as well.

 You paid for custom writing services, so customize your email and social media marketing strategies to get the most bang for your buck.
 To get started, you can: